Formats and resolutions for images

 The way bitmaps build images lends itself to photographs and detailed illustrations that have significant shading or texture.

-Below is a list of the formats and their resolutions that we provide:
+Below is a list of the formats and the resolutions that we provide.

 TIFF (.tif) is a widely used standard that we provide the MOST for color art.
 However, sometimes a TIFF’s file size is huge, which slows printing and gobbles disk space.
 In those cases, we offer the image as a JPEG, which renders the same-sized art in a smaller file.